KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/finland/silam-regional.md

 ## What this model is
 This entry covers FMI's **regional (Northern-Europe) SILAM configuration** — an intermediate-resolution domain sitting between the [European](./silam-europe.md) (0.1°, ~10 km) and [hires](./silam-hires.md) (~0.8 km) setups.
 It is distributed through FMI's THREDDS Data Server.

-The domain exposes two companion datasets: a chemical air-quality run (`silam_regional_v6_1`) and a pollen / aeroallergen run (`silam_regional_pollen_v6_1`). **At the time of writing (July 2026) the chemistry aggregation is empty** — the THREDDS FMRC returns *"cannot find any files in the collection"* — while the pollen forecast is live.
-Both are documented below; treat the chemistry dataset as provisionally listed, pending files reappearing.
+The domain exposes two companion datasets: a chemical air-quality run (`silam_regional_v6_1`) and a pollen / aeroallergen run (`silam_regional_pollen_v6_1`). **As of late July 2026 the chemistry dataset is unreachable on the public THREDDS server** — every endpoint (top catalog, `files/`, `runs/`, and the `best.ncd` aggregation) returns HTTP 500 with *"The FMRC silam_regional_v6_1 cannot find any files in the collection."* FMI has stated the expected files are present on the server and that the collection is on a **four-day rolling archive**, so this appears to be a server-side catalog/FMRC issue rather than missing data; it was under investigation at time of writing.
+The pollen twin (`silam_regional_pollen_v6_1`) works normally.
+Both are documented below; treat the chemistry dataset as provisionally listed pending the server-side issue being resolved.

 ---